AN UPDATE TO OUR RESPONSE ABOUT COVID-19

 WE KEEP SERVICE FLOWING

-Over time, you may see Illinois American Water field service representatives and crews performing needed tasks to keep our operations running.
-However, for the safety of our employees and our customers, we have suspended non-emergency work for the time being.
 Illinois American Water continues to conduct its work in coordination and compliance with all federal, state and local agencies and directives.
 As evolving conditions necessitate changes to our work practices and procedures, we will do so in a way so that we are able to continue to provide water and wastewater services.
+This may require in some of our service areas a temporary suspension of non-emergency in home/customer premise work.

 Below are the actions we have taken to continue to help our customers and communities through this crisis: